arangodb/docs/README.md

 For simple documentation changes this process normally works perfect.

 However there are cases where jekyll won't detect changes.
-This is especially true when changing plugins and configuration.
+This is especially true when changing plugins and configuration (including the navigation JSON when adding a new page).

 To be sure you have an up-to-date version remove the `_site` directory and then restart the docker container: